AsyncBanana/ByteofDev/src/pages/posts/bundlers.md

 # Conclusion

 The world of web bundlers is advancing quickly.
-Hopefully this article gave you a overview of what is currently happening for bundlers.
+Hopefully, this article gave you an overview of what is currently happening for bundlers.
 If you liked this article, sign up for the ByteofDev mailing list below (or don't, but I hope you do 🙃), and thank you for reading.